LyonSyonII/Polyglot/README.md

     add("Numbers: ", 88))
     // Return: "Numbers: 88"

-The return type must be defined (it cannot be generic), as you need to ensure what you're doing is legal (you cannot add two `str` and return an `int`)
+The return type must be defined (it cannot be generic), as you need to ensure what you're doing is legal (you cannot add two `str` and return an `int`).

 Generics are just syntactic sugar for monomorphisation, the compiler will create an implementation for each type used.
-The above function would be transpiled into
+The above function would be transpiled into:

-    fn add_int(a: int, b: int): str
+    fn add_int_int(a: int, b: int): str
         str(a + b)
     end

-    fn add_str(a: str, b: str): str
+    fn add_str_str(a: str, b: str): str
         a + b
     end